fmnoise/flow/README.md

       {:error "Missing entity id" :code 400})
     {:error "Login required" :code 401}))
 ```
 Looks ugly enough?
-Let's add some flow:
+Let's add some readability.
+First, require flow(notice pretty minimal api):
 ```clojure
 (require '[dawcs.flow :refer [then else]])
 ```
-First, let's extract each check to function to make code more clear and testable(notice using `ex-info` as error container with ability to store map with some data in addition to message):
+Then let's extract each check to function to make code more clear and testable(notice using `ex-info` as error container with ability to store map with some data in addition to message):
 ```clojure
 (defn check-user [req]
   (or (:user req)